FAQs

 The Heritage Council recommends that local governments review their LHS every five to eight years.
 The City's LHS was last reviewed in 2017/18.

-Step 1: The City will review the evidence and information provided in the nomination form and assess the place against the following cultural heritage values: aesthetic, historic, scientific, social or spiritual.
-These values are explained in greater detail in the Department of Planning, Lands and Heritage (DPLH) Guidelines for the Assessment of Local Heritage Places (external link).
+Step 1: The City reviewed information provided in the nomination form and assessed the place against the following cultural heritage values: aesthetic, historic, scientific, social or spiritual.
+For each place that demonstrates one or more of these values, a level of significance has been determined, giving due regard to the additional qualities of rarity and representativeness.
+This process is explained in greater detail in the Department of Planning, Lands and Heritage (DPLH) Guidelines for the Assessment of Local Heritage Places (2022) (external link).

-Step 2: Where a nominated place is considered to meet the threshold for inclusion in the LHS, a place record will be created with a classification identifying the contribution of the place to the City’s local cultural heritage.
+Step 2: Where a nominated place is considered to meet the threshold for inclusion in the LHS, a place record has been created with a classification identifying the contribution of the place to the City’s local cultural heritage.
 See “Table: Classification of significance” provided at "What are classifications of significance given to places on the LHS?".

-Step 4: Once the public comment period has closed, the feedback will be analysed and further amendments may be proposed to the LHS.
+Step 6: Once the public comment period has closed, feedback will be analysed and further amendments to the LHS may be proposed.

 What are classifications of significance given to places on the LHS?

-All places recommended by the City to be included in the LHS will be given a classification of significance outlined in the Department of Planning, Lands and Heritage Guidelines for Local Heritage Surveys (external link).
-These are important as they recognise the level of cultural heritage significance of the place.
+All places recommended by the City to be included in the LHS will be given a classification of significance outlined in the Department of Planning, Lands and Heritage Guidelines for Local Heritage Surveys (2022) (external link).
+These are important as they recognise the level of cultural heritage significance of the place and will be considered as part of the heritage list review, which is a separate statutory process to this LHS review.

 Table: Classification of Significance